stsaz/ffbase/README.md

 1. It's convenient to just copy several .h files into another project.
 2. There's no need to include its Makefile when using ffbase.
-3. ffbase's functionality is restricted to base containers and algorithms, so it won't become too large.
+3. ffbase's functionality is limited to base containers and algorithms, so it won't become too large.